-Visa Type Permitted Activities Prohibited Activities Eligibility Criteria Length of Stay Dependents Process and Timeframe Special Considerations residency is granted. applicable to U.S. residents.
-Employee and sponsored job must also meet requirements for sponsorship category, based on education, experience, and skills. also live and work in the United States indefinitely. education, experience, and skills.
-Employee and dependents can then file to complete U.S. residency process.
-One- to two-year processing.
-Depending on country of birth and sponsorship category, annual quota may delay case by several years. certain multinational managers and executives, and those working in the national interest.
-The EB-5 investor program also does not require a labor market test.
-See below.
-U.S. residency (the "green card"): the EB- 5 Investor Program in the U.S. Failure to maintain primary residence in the United States.
+Visa Type Permitted Activities Prohibited Activities Eligibility Criteria Length of Stay Dependents Process and Timeframe Special Considerations U.S. residency (the "green card"), other than the EB-5 Investor Program Live and work in the U.S. indefinitely.
+May work for any U.S. employer once residency is granted.
+Failure to maintain primary residence in the United States.
 Violation of tax and other laws applicable to U.S. residents.
+A U.S. employer sponsor and labor market test are generally required , unless the labor market test is waived.
+Employee and sponsored job must also meet requirements for sponsorship category , based on education, experience, and skills.
+Yes.
+Spouses and unmarried children under age 21 may apply for residency and also live and work in the United States indefinitely.
+U.S. Department of Labor approves labor market test , unless waived.
+File immigrant petition in proper green card category based on education, experience, and skills.
+Employee and dependents can then file to complete the U.S. residency process .
+One- to two- year processing.
+Depending on country of birth and sponsorship category, annual quota may delay case by several years. managers and executives, and those working in the national interest.
+The EB-5 investor program also does not require a labor U.S. residency (the "green card"): the EB- 5 Investor Program in the U.S. Failure to maintain primary residence in the United States.
+Violation of tax and other laws applicable to U.S. residents.
 Investment of personal funds in a new commercial enterprise or troubled business.
-Required investment is US\$1.8 million, or US\$900,000 where the business is in a designated high unemployment area. conditionally for 2 years, then indefinitely once certain criteria are met .
+Required investment is US\$1.05 million, or US\$800,000 where the business is in a designated rural or high unemployment area, or the investment is made in a qualifying federal, state, or local infrastructure project.
+Residency granted conditionally for 2 years, then indefinitely once certain criteria are met .
 Yes.
 Spouses and unmarried children under age 21 may apply for residency and also live and work in the United States conditionally and then indefinitely.
 File petition with USCIS to establish eligibility and apply for residency status, which is granted conditionally for two years.
 If the investment creates or preserves 10 jobs for U.S. workers within two years, the investor may apply for indefinite residency, subject to an annual quota.
-Some EB-5 investments can be made through government-approved Regional Centers that sponsor EB-5 capital investment projects.
-Investing in a regional center permits showing indirect job creation when applying to remove conditional residency.
+Some EB-5 investments can be made through government- approved Regional Centers that sponsor EB-5 capital investment projects.